ehrpg/qstar/qstar.md

 * **Athletics** (MI) is used to perform actions such as jumping, climbing, tumbling, lifting, dragging or rope walking.
 Extra ability modifiers may be spent on completing a task faster, or to avoid extra falling damage in case of controlled jumps.
-* **Dodging** (SP) is used to move out of harms way.
-It can be used to dodge hazards such as a falling debris but is also used as the counter part to to the Melee skill.
-Whenever one person wishes to hit another in melee, dodge can be used to avoid the blow in a contest.
+Athletics is also used to move out of harms way.
+It can be used to dodge hazards such as a falling debris.
 * **Driving** (SP) allows someone to steer land or sea based vehicles, such as cars, motorcycles and tanks.
 * **Engineering** (IN) is used to construct and repair devices, buildings and